gedeschaines/traj3D/doc/Preliminary Cases.md

 The inbound headings of **traj3D1** generated observed and inertial ballistic trajectories for no-drag and reentry only drag cases shown below in Figures 10 and 11 respectively, demonstrate a difference with respect to orientations of Carolina Bays in the vicinity of the impact points.
 Besides aerodynamic drag uncertainties due to turbulent atmospheric properties, ejecta size and composition, other factors which may account for these differences are ejecta launch location, altitude, speed, azimuth and elevation.

- <p align="center">Figure-10 traj3D1 No-drag Ballistic Trajectories Impact Points in Google Earth Pro for Cases 4-5.
+ <p align="center">Figure-10 traj3D1 No-drag Ballistic Trajectories Impact Points and Relative Horizontal Velocity Heading in Google Earth Pro for Cases 4-5.
   <img src="./PreliminaryCasesFigure10.png" width="926" height="526" alt="traj3D1 no-drag ballistic trajectories impact points displayed in Google Earth Pro for cases 4-5"/>
  </p>

- <p align="center">Figure-11 traj3D1 Reentry Only Drag Ballistic Trajectories Impact Points in Google Earth Pro for Cases 9-10.
+ <p align="center">Figure-11 traj3D1 Reentry Only Drag Ballistic Trajectories Impact Points and Relative Horizontal Velocity Heading in Google Earth Pro for Cases 9-10.
   <img src="./PreliminaryCasesFigure11.png" width="926" height="526" alt="traj3D1 rentry only drag ballistic trajectories impact points displayed in Google Earth Pro for cases 9-10"/>
  </p>